squid-cache/squid-cache.github.io/RoadMap/Squid2.rst

 This document outlines future Squid-2 features.

+ * '''OBSOLETE''' status for Squid-2.7 series will occur with the release of [[Squid-3.2]]

+ * '''DEPRECATED''' status for Squid-2.7 was achieved in Aug 2011.

-UPDATE: As of May 2008 the active Squid developers are now concentrating all new features and developments at Squid-3.
+ * '''UPDATE:''' As of May 2008 the active Squid developers are now concentrating all new features and developments at Squid-3.
 If Squid-3 does not meet your requirements, please notify squid-dev of the missing requirements which need to be ported from Squid-2.
 Some are already known and listed on the [[RoadMap/Squid3|Roadmap for Squid-3]]

 == Release Map ==